Disclosure Games with Large Evidence Spaces: Disclosure Games

 There are two stages.
 Two players, a sender (she) and a receiver (he), move sequentially.
-At the outset of the game, a state of the world \(\omega\in\{G,B\}\) is realized with probability \(\pi_0\in(0,1)\) on \(\omega=G\).
-Neither player observes the realized state \(\omega\), and the prior \(\pi_0\) is common knowledge.
-In the first stage, the sender observes a piece of hard evidence, denoted by \(e\), about the realized state.
-She then reports a message \(m\) to the receiver.
+Let \(\Omega=\{\omega_1<\omega_2<\dots<\omega_N\}\) be a finite set of states.
+At the outset of the game, Nature chooses a state \(\omega\in\Omega\) according to a common prior.
+Let \(\pi_n>0\) be the probability of state \(\omega_n\).
+Neither player observes the realized state.\footnote{We will assume that the sender's payoff is independent of the realized state, so it does not affect our analysis if the realized state is known to the sender.} In the first stage, Nature chooses a piece of hard evidence, denoted \(e\), according to a state-dependent distribution.
+The sender privately observes the evidence and sends a message \(m\) to the receiver.
 In the second stage, the receiver observes the message and takes an action \(a\in\mathbb{R}\).